Fauna of India

 India is home to several well-known large mammals, including the Asian elephant, Bengal tiger, Asiatic lion, Indian leopard and Indian rhinoceros.
 Some of these animals are engrained in Indian culture, often being associated with deities.

 These large mammals are important for wildlife tourism in India, with several national parks and wildlife sanctuaries catering to these needs.
-The popularity of these charismatic animals have greatly helped conservation efforts in India.
+The popularity of these charismatic animals has greatly helped conservation efforts in India.
 The tiger has been particularly important, and Project Tiger, started in 1972, was a major effort to conserve the tiger and its habitats.
 Project Elephant, though less known, started in 1992 and works for elephant protection.
 Most of India's rhinos today survive in the Kaziranga National Park.

 Some other well-known large Indian mammals are ungulates such as the water buffalo, nilgai, gaur and several species of deer and antelope.
 Some members of the dog family such as the Indian wolf, Bengal fox, golden jackal and the dhole or wild dogs are also widely distributed.
 It is also home to the striped hyena.
 Many smaller animals such as macaques, langurs and mongoose species are especially well known due to their ability to live close to or inside urban areas.

+The majority of conservation research attention on wildlife in India is focused within protected areas, though there is considerable wild fauna outside such reserves including in farmlands and in cities.

 Fauna of India

 The Zoological Survey of India (ZSI), with its headquarters in Kolkata (the capital of West Bengal) and 16 regional stations is responsible for surveying the faunal resources of India.
-Possessing a tremendous diversity of climate and physical conditions, India has great variety of fauna, numbering 89,451 species.
+Possessing a tremendous diversity of climate and physical conditions, India has a great variety of fauna, numbering 89,451 species.